 |

 Dan Brown in Recent Years Then Dan happened to read a thriller by Sidney Sheldon and thought "Hey, I could do this."
 That led to Digital Fortress in 1998, and he was off and running.
 Then came Deception Point, followed by Angels & Demons, as a book this time.
 Of course, it was The Da Vinci Code that propelled him to stardom in 2003.
 Just a novel?
 By public demand, the Louvre Museum in Paris had to arrange special Da Vinci Code tours taking visitors to see places and paintings mentioned in the book.
 His next venture, The Lost Symbol, had a difficult time living up to the exceedingly high standard set by his previous book.
+And taht was followed by Inferno.
 But his wily imagination can be expected to produce a few more volumes over the years.
-In fact, Dan's new book Inferno is already stirring quite a bit of attention.
-See the intriguing book review shown here.
+In fact, Dan's new book Origin is already stirring quite a bit of attention.
 Like many other Baby Boomers, his meandering quests in early years seem to have led to a bountiful orchard -- in which he plans to pick all the fruit he can reach.

 |